-180 Degree Capital Corp. and Mount Logan Capital Inc. Provide Update on Proposed Business Combination
+180 Degree Capital Corp.
+And Mount Logan Capital Inc. Provide Update on Proposed Business Combination

-As of August 14, 2025, in excess of 57% of the outstanding shares of 180 Degree Capital have been voted FOR the proposed Business Combination, and in excess of 50% of the outstanding shares of 180 Degree Capital have been voted FOR all other proposals scheduled to be considered at the August 22, 2025 special shareholder meeting
+As of August 14, 2025, in excess of 57%, or more than 90% of the approximately 63% of outstanding shares of 180 Degree Capital voted, are FOR the proposed Business Combination, and in excess of 50% of the outstanding shares of 180 Degree Capital have been voted FOR all other proposals scheduled to be considered at the August 22, 2025 special shareholder meeting

 As of August 14, 2025, Mount Logan is in receipt of proxies representing votes in excess of the required thresholds to approve the resolutions that are necessary to implement the proposed Business Combination